Delta-Neutral Stability

 Understanding Delta-Neutral Stability

-In simpler terms, being delta-neutral ensures the portfolio's USD value is impervious to market volatility (i.e., irrespective of any BTC spot price movements).
-Even if the BTC price were to soar and then plummet dramatically within seconds, the portfolio's USD valuation would stay stable, save for brief discrepancies between spot prices and derivative markets.
-This stability comes from the gains on the BTC price rise being exactly negated by losses on a matching short perpetual position.
+In simpler terms, being delta-neutral ensures the portfolio's USD value is impervious to market volatility (i.e., irrespective of any underlying cryptocurrency spot price movements).
+Even if the prices were to soar and then plummet dramatically within seconds, the portfolio's USD valuation would stay stable, save for brief discrepancies between spot prices and derivative markets.

 It's worth mentioning that maintaining a delta-neutral position is a common strategy among institutional market makers to circumvent the risks associated with price volatility, a practice well-entrenched in both the realms of traditional finance and cryptocurrency markets.